Snacks and drinks provided after the hike.

-A tough Great Wall hike over tricky terrain in a remote area of northwest Beijing, with a lot of ups and downs on the way to the end.
-Note: this route features steep descents on loose footing—if you’re not good with heights and balancing, you will not enjoy this hike.
+Note—This route features some steep descents on loose footing.
+If you’re not good with heights and balancing, you will not enjoy this hike.

 Travel right on past touristy Badaling on the way out to a difficult Great Wall hike in the mountains overlooking the Guanting Reservoir in Yanqing.
-The climbing is steep and tough and we’ll take 4–5 hours to complete the 8km walk.
-For much of the hike we’ll be quite high up, peaking at 1,200m near the midpoint where the wall curves in a sharp switchback.
-We have a shorter version of this hike – on this trip we’ll do the tougher, longer route, and we’re going to do it backwards!
+The climbing is steep and tough and we’ll take 4–5 hours to complete the 9km walk.
+We have a shorter version of this hike – on this trip we’ll do the tougher, longer route.

 Midway through this tough hike the wall doubles back on itself in a sharp switchback, and that’s why we named this area the Switchback Great Wall.
 The local name is a little different: the Hunchback Great Wall!